Appendix B Summary of the methods used to develop this guidance

 The findings from the reviews were synthesised and used as the basis for a number of evidence statements relating to each key question.
 The evidence statements were prepared by the public health collaborating centre (see appendix A).
 The statements reflect the collaborating centre's judgement of the strength (quantity, type and quality) of evidence and its applicability to the populations and settings in the scope.

-The economic analysis consisted of two cost effectiveness reviews and an economic modelling report .
+The economic analysis consisted of 2 cost effectiveness reviews and an economic modelling report .

 The following databases were searched for economic literature, in addition to the searches carried out for the effectiveness reviews: